arcus/education_modules/git_history_of_project/git_history_of_project.md

 ### Using HEAD

-The `HEAD` almost always refers to the most recently commit to your repository on your current branch.
+The `HEAD` almost always refers to the most recently commit to your repository on your current **branch**.
+A branch is a version of the repository.
+Branches are usually created so that a single person can work on a particular issue in a larger project.
+For example a project might have branches `luisa_update_with_latest_figures` or `jameela_add_lit_review`.
+When the work on a branch is completed, the changes can be merged into the main branch - `main`.

+Dracula's `planets` repository only has one branch, `main`, so that is what `HEAD` refers to.
 It won't include any changes that haven't been committed to the repository yet.
 You can see that most recent commit by entering `git show HEAD`.

 ```
 $ git show HEAD